For users of screen readers, depending on the screen

 resolution, the two checkboxes are for opening and closing the side menus that

-appear to the left and right of the screen.
+appear to the left and right side of the screen.
 This is designed both for large screens

 and for mobile devices with a touch screen.
 Checking either the main menu or sidebar checkboxes causes